yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 You can also automate this to regularly backup your SD card image using a CRON job.

-Setup Remote Access with a GUI
+**Setup Remote Access to the Pi with a GUI **

-Setup Remote access so that you can manage your Pi from anywhere using a GUI
+Setup Remote access so that you can manage your Pi from anywhere using Teamviewer.

-Next we can setup remote access to your Pi using Teamviewer.

 I do this as I can then control my wallet from my phone using the Teamviewer app.

 It also means you can setup and manage multiple Pi's as your Pi mining setup grows :)

 Follow this tutorial to set Teamviewer up: https://m.youtube.com/watch?v=vr3Gf8vnKAg